Technicalaccent/Pi_Audio_Reactive_Led/README.md

 ![audio-input-sources](images/audio-source.png)

 ### Windows
 On Windows, you can use "Stereo Mix" to copy the audio output stream into the audio input.
-Stereo Mix is only support on certain audio chipsets.
+Stereo Mix is only supported on certain audio chipsets.
 If your chipset does not support Stereo Mix, you can use a third-party application such as [Voicemeeter](http://vb-audio.pagesperso-orange.fr/Voicemeeter/).

 ![show-stereomix](images/stereo-show.png)